 A: The Campus Police want, and depend on, your involvement and will not condone, in any way, any retaliation.
 Any person doing so would be subjecting themselves to civil, criminal and departmental action.

-The best way to commend the actions of a Officer is to write a brief letter describing the incident and the actions you think were exceptional.
-Information such as date, time and locations will help identify the employee if you do not know his or her name.
+The best way to commend the actions of one of our staff members is to write a brief letter describing the incident and the actions you think were exceptional.
+Information such as date, time and locations will help identify the employee if you do not know their name.
 If you chose not to write, you may ask to speak with the individual's supervisor and make a verbal commendation.

 The Campus Police Department is committed to providing the best service possible.
 Citizen comments are essential.